 Some people are born on third base and think they hit a triple.
 McGready was born with his ass on home plate and acted like he’d run the bases.

-Thanks to a brazen combination of wheeling, dealing and stealing, he was awash in other people’s money.
+Thanks to a large inheritance and a brazen combination of wheeling, dealing and stealing, he was awash in other people’s money.
 His Rolex cost more than the average working slob makes in a year.
 The diamond on his pinky ring could choke a brontosaurus.
 He carried half a dozen elite executive gold cards in his wallet, and never lubricated it with less than about ten grand in cash, just for sundries.
-His suits were custom tailored; his baby soft hands, which had never seen a day of manual labor, were impeccably manicured; and he fucked $1000 per hour escorts two or three at a time, and could tip them well enough that there was no whim they would refuse to satisfy, no matter how far he colored outside the lines.
+His suits were custom tailored; his baby soft hands, which had never seen a day of manual labor, were impeccably manicured, He fucked $1000 per hour escorts two or three at a time, and could tip them well enough that there was no whim they would refuse to satisfy, no matter how far he colored outside the lines.

 It’s good to be a rich prick.

 His newest toy was a classic Jaguar for which he’d paid in the low seven figures.
 It could easily do 200mph, though there wasn’t a public thoroughfare in the country on which you could legally drive at that speed.
 The twenty-five families he’d recently made homeless could eat for two years on that, something he didn’t know and about which he didn’t care.

 Sometimes, usually early on a tranquil Sunday morning, he liked to drive around to look at his real estate holdings, the way a kid might assemble his collection of marbles, just to admire them and enjoy owning them.
 He liked to roll down a window and light up an Arturo Fuente.
 He didn’t really care for cigars, but the thought of almost literally burning money gave him a distinct tingle in his private parts.